stastnypremysl/lsql-csv/README.md

     -n
     --named

-It means that csv file has the first line with the names of the columns
+It means that the CSV file has the first line with the names of the columns

     -N
     --not-named